 - Weight: 13.32lbs

-- Comes with AC adapter and car charging cable
+- Comes with AC adapter, 12v car charger cable, charge controller

 - Has an LED display that lets you know the power output and the percentage of battery life left